Updated: Aug 6

 Street Fighter 2 - Commodore 64 - Ryu Playthrough

 The market for games designed for the home computer was arguably even larger.
-With a number of different home computers on the market, it made sense for developers to create versions of their games for as many systems as possible - platform exclusivity was a rare thing back then.
+With several different home computers on the market, it made sense for developers to create versions of their games for as many systems as possible - platform exclusivity was a rare thing back then.
 As a result, the games library for the Spectrum, C64 and Amstrad CPC were broadly similar.

 One particularly good example of this being Turrican 2: The Final Fight which was released on nine separate systems.
 The C64 version was considered by many to be the best of the 8-bit versions, partly due to it featuring gameplay elements that even the 16-bit versions lacked.